It works a little like this:

 The CQC talk to staff and patients to find out amongst other things more about waiting times in A&E, surgery, nurse staffing levels and hospital based infections.
 High priority is given to patient feedback.

-The latter method is called the Friends and Family Test (FFT), the test being the patient's likelihood to recommend the care provider to a friend or family member who needed similar treatment.
+When you use our services you will have the opportunity to answer the Friends and Family Test (FFT).
+The FFT measures whether you would recommend Homerton to a friend or family member who needed similar treatment.
 Hospitals are all expected to achieve high ratings for this and their results are published on the NHS Choices website.

 One of the functions of the NHS Choices site is to help you make informed decisions about who you choose to provide your care.
 If you are considering Homerton's Maternity services for instance, you can find feedback from our service users and compare it with feedback about other providers in the area.

 And so the NHS England requisite for 'patient involvement' becomes achievable; one patient makes a choice informed by the published experience of others.